drsparklegasm/mgs1-scripts/README.md

 ### RadioDatTools.py

 This extracts all call data, hopefully keeping other byte data intact in the file.
 The goal is to have all bytes there so it can be re-compiled into a new file. -h for help.
+This should be mostly complete now.
+Remaining work will be adjusting XML container data as needed for recompilation.

 Usage:

 ```
 $ RadioDatTools.py path/to/Radio.dat [outputfilename] [-h, -i, -d, ...]
 ```

+### RadioDatRecompiler.py -- WORK IN PROGRESS
+Recompiles a given XML document (exported from RadioDatTools) into a binary file.

+Eventually, it will inject the json data and recompute the lengths for all containers.

 ### callsInStageDirFinder.py